 How to Make Blueberry Coconut Chia Seed Pudding

-Step 2: Make the Blueberry Sauce
+Step 3: Prepare Blueberry Sauce

-- In a saucepan, add frozen blueberries and 2 tbsp water.
+In a saucepan, add frozen blueberries and 2 tbsp water.
 Increase heat to medium.

-- Smash the blueberries down with the back of a spoon or a potato masher until they form a sauce-like consistency.
+After about 3-5 minutes, you’ll notice that the warm blueberries begin to burst.
+Smash them down with the back of a spoon or use a potato masher until they are fully broken down.

 How to Serve Blueberry Coconut Chia Seed Pudding

-Top with Fresh Fruits
+With Fresh Fruits

 How to Perfect Blueberry Coconut Chia Seed Pudding